geanders/csu_msmb/content/authors/sherry-wemott/_index.md

 - Students
 ---

-Sherry WeMott-Colton is a graduate student in the Department of Environmental and Radiological Health Sciences at Colorado State University.
+Sherry WeMott is a research associate and graduate student in the Department of Environmental and Radiological Health Sciences at Colorado
+State University.
 Her research focuses on evironmental and social factors impacting health.